 The Southwest Washington Workers’ Compensation Trust is governed by a Board of Directors, which is comprised of one designated representative from each participating member, with delegated authority to a five member Executive Committee.
 The Executive Committee is responsible for conducting the business affairs of the Trust.

 How to Submit a Workers’ Compensation Claim

 To Report a Workers Compensation Claim please fill out the on-line form and call the ESD 112 Workers’ Compensation Department at 800-749-5861 or 360-750-7504.

 What to do if an employee is injured at work

 If an employee is injured on the job or diagnosed with an occupational disease, the employee must inform his/her supervisor immediately.

 Not all incidents become workers’ compensation claims, but all employee incidents need to be recorded to retain the facts of the injury and to gather information for loss prevention purposes.
 Complete the on-line Employee Incident Report form.
 Paper copies of the previous employee incident form will still be accepted.

 3. If the employee requires medical attention

-If medical attention is required contact ESD 112 Workers’ Compensation Claims Department at 1-800-749-5861 to report the incident occurred, provide details of the incident and obtain a claim number.
+If medical attention is required contact ESD 112 Workers’ Compensation Claims Department at 1-800-749-5861 to report the incident.
+If medical care is provided you must obtain a claim number to submit a claim.